Xifeng Wu, M.D., Ph.D.

 Director, Center for Public Health and Translational Genomics

-Xifeng Wu, MD, PhD, is Professor and Chair of the Department of Epidemiology.
+Xifeng Wu, MD, PhD, is a Professor in the Department of Epidemiology.
 She received her medical degree from Shanghai Medical University in 1984 and her PhD from The University of Texas School of Public Health in 1994.

 Dr. Wu has established a large, highly interactive, and multidisciplinary research program that bridges the field of epidemiology, genetics, molecular biology, statistics, and clinical/translational research.
 Her multifaceted research spans a wide range of topics including genetic susceptibility of cancer and the interactions of genetics with environment and energy balance, risk modeling for cancer development, prognosis, treatment response, and survivorship using an integrative approach, and malignant progression of premalignant lesions.
 Through the identification and validation of biomarkers that can be incorporated with epidemiological, clinical, phenotypic, and genetic information, she strives to create personalized risk prediction models to aid in assessing risk for developing cancer, identifying patients who would benefit from cancer prevention interventions, predicting treatment response and clinical outcomes, and improving survivorship and quality of life.
 One of her major efforts recently was to establish the MD Anderson Cancer Patient Cohort through biobanking of new MD Anderson patients and linking biospecimens to epidemiological and clinical data.
 This cohort is uniquely suited for patient outcome, survivorship, and quality of life research.